joonkoo/dotgen/README.md

 The code may contain errors, in which case please report them to the author.
 Please use them at your own risk.

 For a reference to the theoretical aspect of this code, please cite DeWind et al. (2015) and Park et al. (2016).
-For a reference to the implementation, please cite Park (under review).
+For a reference to the implementation, please cite Park (in press).

 DeWind, N. K., Adams, G. K., Platt, M. L., & Brannon, E. M. (2015).
 Modeling the approximate number system to quantify the contribution of visual stimulus features.
 Cognition, 142, 247–265. https://doi.org/10.1016/j.cognition.2015.05.016